Changissnz/more_tribute_more_hatred/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

-So that's how the economy has really been in a lot of places in the developed world.
+So that's how the economy has really become in a lot of places in the developed world.
 And I can't honestly say that it's Protestant modesty.
 No. It's austerity.
 The austerity is real.

 <img width="1024" height="1024" alt="Gemini_Generated_Image_ji6r9iji6r9iji6r" src="https://github.com/user-attachments/assets/533607bd-85d8-453c-b01d-f848bf6e461a" />